PCMBarber/DnD_Character_Gen/README.md

 - TF_VAR_secret_key
 - TF_VAR_db_password

-The `key_name` variable is set by default to `terraforminit`, you can change this in the variables file.
+The `key_name` variable is set by default to `terraforminit` and, docker_user defaults to mine: `stratcastor` you can change these in the variables file.

 You can run all required commands once setting up the environment variables by running: